ibm-cloud-docs/cis/edge-functions-use-cases.md

 Some important details to note:

 * Although `streamBody()` is an asynchronous function, we do not want to call `await` on it, so that it does not block forward progress of the calling `fetchAndStream()` function.
-It will continue to run asynchronously for as long as it has an outstanding `reader.read()` or `writer.write()` operation.
+It continues to run asynchronously for as long as it has an outstanding `reader.read()` or `writer.write()` operation.
 * Backpressure: We `await` the read operation before calling the write operation.
 Likewise, we `await` the write operation before calling the next read operation.
 Following this pattern propagates backpressure to the origin.
 * Completion: We call `writer.close()` at the end, which signals to the Edge function runtime that we’re done writing this response body.
-Once called, `streamBody()` will terminate — if this is undesirable, pass its returned promise to `FetchEvent.waitUntil()`.
-If your script never calls `writer.close()`, the body will appear truncated to the runtime, though it may continue to function as intended.
+After being called, `streamBody()` terminates — if this is undesirable, pass its returned promise to `FetchEvent.waitUntil()`.
+If your script never calls `writer.close()`, the body appears truncated to the runtime, though it might continue to function as intended.

 ### Aggregate and stream multiple requests
 {: #streaming-responses-aggregate-and-stream-multiple-requests}